DragonMinded/netboot/naomi/settings/README.md

 It is also responsible for taking a modified list of settings and writing a new EEPROM file.

+Note that since this is parsing user-supplied settings definitions files, there can be errors in processing those files.
+In any function that returns a `SettingsWrapper` instance, a `SettingsParseException` can be thrown.
+This is a subclass of `Exception` so you can get the error message to display to a user by calling `str()` on the exception instance.
+The instance will also have a `filename` property which is the filename of the settings definition file that caused the problem.

+There can also be problems in saving EEPROM settings given the same definitions files.
+In this case, a `SettingsSaveException` can be thrown.
+This is identical to `SettingsParseException` save for the source, so all of the above documentation applies.

+There can also be problems in deserializing JSON data when calling the `from_json()` method.
+In this case, a `JSONParseException` can be thrown.
+Similar to the above two exceptions, calling `str()` on the instance will give you back an error message that can be displayed to a user.
+The instance will also have a `context` property which is the exact location in the JSON where the failure occured as represented by a list of attributes that were dereferenced in the JSON to get to the section that had an error.

 ### Default Constructor

 Takes a single string argument "directory" which points at the directory